 When you consider the protein-boosting effect of the potato protein, this looks like the profile of a canned dog food containing a moderate amount of meat.

 However, with 56% of the total calories in our example coming from fat versus just 27% from protein, some recipes may not be suitable for every animal.
 In addition, this same finding also prevents us from awarding the brand a higher rating.

-Purina Beyond Simple Origins is a meat-based canned dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Purina Beyond Simple Origins is a grain-free canned dog food using a moderate amount of named meats as its main source of animal protein, thus earning the brand 3 stars.